-Isn’t this project site designated a Roadless Area by the National Forest Service?
+Isn’t this project site designated an Inventoried Roadless Area by the National Forest Service?

 It is—this project would require a Special Use Permit as well as a Forest Plan Amendment to allow the construction and operation of a gondola within the area.
 However, our plan is to build the minimum number of roads required to install and maintain our lifts, and leave the natural landscape as intact as possible to preserve its wildlife, watershed, and aesthetic value.

 Use the contact form at the bottom of this page to reach out to us with any comments, questions, or concerns, and we will get back to you as soon as possible.
 We are legitimately invested in receiving feedback from the community, and your voice will help guide us toward providing Utahns (and visitors) with even more amazing ways to enjoy the outdoors!